ilammy/ilammy.github.io/_drafts/birth-of-a-patch.md

 and get rid of some failed experiments I made on the way.
 Plus, reviewing the commit messages reminds me what the hell did I do yesterday.

-Also, I'm happy to avoid having to resolve any rebase conflicts this time.
+Also, I happen to avoid having to resolve any rebase conflicts this time.
 That's usually the case if you rebase and prune commits often.
-However, if you neglect this care for too long then you're bound to encounter conflicts.
+However, if you neglect it for too long then you're bound to encounter conflicts.

 So I start my next coding session with [this tree](https://github.com/ilammy/FreeRDP/commits/1cac1cf5a6f6c9c1f8e256826660fa78332b30c7) which contains only four commits.
-I expect to do only bug fixes now so it seems the final patch set will contain around this number of commits.
+I expect to do only bug fixes now so it seems the final patch set will have four commits.

-### Finishing up the code changes
+### Resolving bugs and improving code style

-Now, there were a few bugs that I'm aware of and a couple that I discovered along the way.
+Now, there were a few bugs that I was aware of and a couple that I discovered along the way.
 This post is not a guide on debugging C code and not a rant about hysterical raisins